richa-verma1001/notes/javascript/ES6.md

 ### Types of variables aka Variable declaration
 > const, let, var
-+ const - read only, blocked scoped
++ const - read only, blocked scoped, not hoisted, must be initialized when declared
-+ let - blocked scope, optional initialization to a value
++ let - blocked scope, optional initialization to a value, not hoisted
-+ var - has global scope  // e.g. \_numOfApples
++ var - has function scope, and is hoisted  // e.g. \_numOfApples
     + A variable that is not initialized has value undefined

 ```
     a = a + 5; >> a += 5;